Create A Use Case Diagram

 • Switch to presentation mode and do your presentation on Dragon1 with the use case examples.

-For more information about Use Cases please read the UML books that are available anywhere or contact us.
+For more information about Use Cases, please read the UML books available anywhere or contact us.
 We have tons of examples to share with you.

 Also, try the DEMO generating an use case diagram by importing Excel data.